Penta-Game/pentagraph/README.md

 The other workflow releases a new pip package on each github release.
 This release oriented workflow takes advantage of twine and github repository specific secrets.
 When this workflow crashes with authentication related errors contact [Cobalt](https://cobalt.rocks).

+Dependency managing is handled by [poetry](https://python-poetry.org/docs/).
+Poetry is also used fo the packaging runs though you should update `requirements.txt` at least before creating a release with `poetry export -f requirements.txt > requirements.txt`.

 ### `pentagraph.lib.graphic`

 An easy-to-use way of displaying the `Board` taking advantage of Flask in combination with [materialize](https://materializecss.com/), [svg.js](https://svgjs.com/docs/3.0).
 The final board svg is created with a variation of resources from [boardgame](https://github.com/Penta-Game/boardgame).